 Daniel F. Pullman Prizes.
-Two, one to a senior of high scholastic standing in humanities, the other to a similar student in engineering.
-Preference given to members of the Methodist Church.
+To a senior of high scholastic standing in Humanities and Engineering.
 Martin Terry Resch Prize.
 To the senior who shows the greatest promise for advanced study in pure or applied mathematics.

 Resident Advisor Award.
 To one or more resident assistants for outstanding service in the development of the residential community at Union.